appcove/FileStruct/README.md

 ```

 In order for the FileStruct Client to operate, the FileStruct.json file must be present and readable.
 If any of the above top-level directories are missing, they will be automatically created by FileStruct.

+Each file placed in the `database/Data` directory will have write permissions removed.
+This is to hopefully prevent accidental modification of immutable data in the database.

 ## Configuration: `FileStruct.json`